 Blackouts are pretty common across the U.S. as well.
 Facts on blackouts from Issues in Science and Technology magazine:

 Despite decades of sober technical reports written by investigation teams in the aftermath of blackouts, the frequency of electric power outages in the United States is no less today than it was a quarter-century ago.
 Whether measured in terms of city-sized blackouts or smaller events, the statistics show that reliability has not improved.
-Indeed, if the data show any trend in the past few years, it is toward lower reliability.
+Indeed, if the data shows any trend in the past few years, it is toward lower reliability.

 The causes of outages in the United States show there is considerable room for improvement.
 If outages from major storms are excluded, the causes of each hour of outage include equipment failure (24 minutes), as in the 1965 Northeast blackout; untrimmed trees near power lines (6 minutes); and mistakes by power company personnel (4 minutes), as in the 1977 New York blackout and the 2005 Los Angeles outage.
-This history of blackouts creates ample public demand to increase reliability, opening a window of opportunity for the industry63.”
+This history of blackouts creates ample public demand to increase reliability, opening a window of opportunity for the industry4-14.”

 Government has always played a role in energy supply.
 This is a handy list to keep when accusations fly about expensive nuclear getting subsidies:

 Subsidies provided in the US from 1950 – 2006 (56 yrs) from NEI

 – Nuclear energy > nine percent ($65 billion),